Asian shares hit one-year high on Wall Street rally, Ukraine vote

 TOKYO Asian shares hit one-year high on Monday thanks to a strong session on Wall Street and a decisive win for billionaire Petro Poroshenko in Ukraine's presidential election.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS briefly rose 0.2 percent and was last trading up 0.1 percent.
-Japan's Nikkei share average .N225 gained 1.0 percent to a 7-week high, though trade was slow due to market holidays in London and New York.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.15 percent while Japan's Nikkei share average .N225 gained 0.7 percent to hit one-month high.

-Spread betters expect most European shares to gain, with Germany's DAX .GDAX and Italy's FTSE Mib .FTMIB seen up 0.2 percent each but France's CAC .FCHI is tipped to lose as much as 0.1 percent.

-European stock investors may also show less enthusiasm at the start of the week after a rise in votes for anti-establishment parties in the European Parliament elections, especially in France and Greece.

 The S&P 500 index .SPX closed at a record high of 1900.53 on Friday, just below a record intraday high of 1,902.17 set on May 13, buoyed by a rally in housing stocks.